Wahgew/TCSS-491-Animation/README.md

 your sprite sheet.

 6. (Optional) Have fun with your animation.
-Animate your figure running, jumping, shooting, dancing, or whatever else the spritesheet can do.
+Animate your figure running, jumping, shooting, dancing, or whatever else the sprite sheet can do.
 Have fun and show off what you learned.

 7. Submit your animation.
 Commit your final animation to GitHub and submit your live link to Canvas (not the link to your repository).
-If you would like to share you work with your fellow students jump on Discord and share you animation in the #animations text chat.
+If you would like to share your work with your fellow students jump on Discord and share your animation in the #animations text chat.
 Remember to view other’s work with compassion and use the “thumbs up” emoji on animations that you think are awesome!